-If they fail to adequately fulfil their responsibilities, the nominee director may end up being financially liable for certain charges, such as liquidation (in circumstances where other directors are non-contactable).
+If they fail to adequately fulfill their responsibilities, the nominee director may end up being financially liable for certain charges, such as liquidation (in circumstances where other directors are non-contactable).

-Once you have appointed a nominee director and completed the registration for your company, your must include your nominee’s details in the Register of Nominee Directors.
-The nominee’s details required are: Proof of residential address, Passport / NRIC, and the appointment date.
+Once you have appointed a nominee director and completed the registration for your company, you must include your nominee’s details in the Register of Nominee Directors.
+The nominee’s details required are Proof of residential address, Passport / NRIC, and the appointment date.

 These details have to be kept accurate and up to date.
 Any misrepresentation, if deemed as a breach of local regulations, can result in a hefty fine.
 Working with a competent and experienced corporate secretary will help you avoid that.